-Duquesne University's Athletic Training Education Program was established in 1992 and has been accredited since 1995.
-In 2007, continuing accreditation by the Commission on Accreditation of Athletic Training Education (CAATE) was awarded through 2015-2016.
+Duquesne University's Athletic Training Program was established in 1992 and has been accredited since 1995.
+In 2016, continuing accreditation by the Commission on Accreditation of Athletic Training Education (CAATE) was awarded through 2026-2027.

-Our program is designed to prepare students to practice as certified athletic trainers, which involves providing health care to physically active individuals.
-We offer a program that has a very strong basic science foundation that aids in preparing our students for every changing health care market.
+Our program is designed to prepare students to practice as certified athletic trainers, which involves providing healthcare to physically active individuals.
+We offer a program that has a very strong basic science foundation that aids in preparing our students for the ever changing healthcare market.

 We recognize that our students have high aspirations for their futures as athletic trainers and health care providers.
-We strive to challenge our students everday in order to enable them to achieve their career goals and aspirations.
+We strive to challenge our students every day in order to enable them to achieve their career goals and aspirations.